a-norcliffe/Composite-Feature-Selection/README.md

 - Metabric Data: [Link](https://www.kaggle.com/datasets/raghadalharbi/breast-cancer-gene-expression-profiles-metabric), store data in *datasets/metabric_data/*

 ### Running the Experiments
-Experiments can be run from the command line, with the arguments: experiment_no, experiment, model, for example:
+Experiments can be run from the command line (from the home directory), with the arguments: experiment_no, experiment, model, for example:

 ```
 $ python -m experiments.run_experiment --experiment_no 1 --experiment syn1 --model compfs1